chaitanyakaul/ai-check/README.md

 ### How It Works
 - **News Fetching:** For each stock, the backend fetches recent, relevant news articles using NewsAPI, searching by both the company name and ticker symbol.
 Only English-language articles are included (using language detection).
-- **Risk Topic Classification:** Each article is analyzed using a zero-shot classification model ([Xenova/distilbert-base-uncased-mnli](https://huggingface.co/Xenova/distilbert-base-uncased-mnli)) to determine which risk-related topic it best fits:
+- **Risk Topic Classification:** Each article is analyzed using a zero-shot classification model ([Xenova/distilbert-base-uncased-mnli](https://huggingface.co/Xenova/distilbert-base-uncased-mnli)) to determine which risk-related topic it best fits.
+The system uses full article content when available, falling back to title + description if content is not provided:
   - Mergers & Acquisitions
   - Earnings Guidance
   - New Product Launch